Graduate Application Information

 - 1 semester of biochemistry

-- Must be at least 3 credits of upper division or intermediate level coursework.
+- Must be at least 3 credits.
 Marquette University's College of Health Sciences offers BISC 3213 Biochemistry (4 credits).
-Please click here for the Marquette University undergraduate bulletin.
+Please see the Marquette University undergraduate bulletin.
 If not taking the biochemistry course at Marquette, the course should contain similar content as BISC 3213 Biochemistry.

-- 1 semester of social science (psychology recommended)
+- 1 semester of social science (psychology recommended, AP credit accepted)

 - 1 course in medical terminology